What do we know about Princess Kate's cancer diagnosis so far? Doctors share insights

 Catherine, the Princess of Wales, says she is undergoing preventative chemotherapy after cancer was discovered following abdominal surgery earlier this year.
 The former Kate Middleton announced the news in a video message released Friday.

-Word of her diagnosis followed months of speculation about the 42-year-old princess' health — speculation that only grew when a doctored image of Kate and her children was released by Kensington Palace.
+Word of her diagnosis followed months of speculation about the 42-year-old princess' health — speculation that only grew when a doctored image of Kate and her children was released by Kensington Palace earlier this month.

-"I am well," she said in the video.
+"I am well," Kate said in the video.
 "I am getting stronger every day by focusing on the things that will help me heal."

 Do we know what type of cancer Kate has?